choria-legacy/marionette-collective/website/deploy/middleware/activemq.md

 * It provides a username and password, with which ActiveMQ can do what it pleases.
 * If TLS is in use, it will also present a certificate (and verify the ActiveMQ server's certificate).

-Once allowed to connect, MCollective will use several built-in topics (whose names begin with `ActiveMQ.Advisory`) to create subscriptions.
+Once allowed to connect, MCollective will use the Stomp protocol to create subscriptions.
 It will then produce and consume a lot of traffic on queues and topics whose names begin with `mcollective`.
 (See "Topic and Queue Names" directly below.)

 ### Absolute Minimum Requirements